KaiserFury/Full-Stack-project/README.md

 - [ ] Add email verification and password reset
 - [ ] Add a basic profile page with editable account details
-- [ ] Upload listing images to managed storage instead of accepting only URLs
 - [ ] Add pagination and simple search by title, location, or country
 - [ ] Show an average rating on each listing
 - [ ] Improve mobile spacing, form labels, empty states, and accessibility